yuekalong/RiceLeg---CSCI3100-Project-Spring-2020-/README.md

 It contains two folder.
 One is called `front-end` and another one is called`back-end`.
 You are required to start both program in order to test our full application.

- - [ ] not finsihed..... this is only the initial code submission for our project :(
+ - [ ] almost finsihed..... anyway this is the final code submission for our project :(

 ****
 **Team Member**